chengqianxian/survregVB/documentation.md

 -   $b\sim\text{Inverse-Gamma}(\alpha_0,\omega_0)$

-The aproximate posterior distributions are:
+The approximate posterior distributions are:

 -   $q^*(\beta)$ is a $N_p(\mu,\Sigma)$ density function, and